cgravill/antha-1/README.md

 2. From within this directory, initialise the project:
   `go mod init Antha`
 3. Add a dependency to the project:
-  `go mod edit "-require=github.com/Synthace/antha@feature/future_sanity"`
+  `go mod edit "-require=github.com/Synthace/antha@master"`
-  NOTE: **feature/future_sanity** may be edited to refer to any branch, or commit SHA if a particular version of Antha is desired.
+  NOTE: **master** may be edited to refer to any branch, or commit SHA if a particular version of Antha is desired.
 4. Install the Antha commands:
   `go install github.com/Synthace/antha/cmd/...`